Muhtasari wa Majeraha ya Baridi

 Kinga ya Majeraha ya Baridi

-Keeping warm in a cold environment requires several layers of clothing, preferably wool or synthetics such as polypropylene, because these materials insulate even when wet.
+Keeping warm in a cold environment—or one that may become cold unexpectedly—requires several layers of clothing, preferably wool or synthetics such as polypropylene, because these materials provide insulation even when wet.
 Because the body loses a large amount of heat from the head, a warm hat is essential.

 Eating enough food and drinking enough fluids (particularly warm fluids) also help.
 Food provides fuel to be burned, and warm fluids directly provide heat and prevent dehydration.
 Alcoholic beverages should be avoided because alcohol widens (dilates) blood vessels in the skin, which makes the body temporarily feel warm but actually causes greater heat loss.